akajuvonen/simple-neuralnet-python/README.md

 A simple neural network using Python.
 Made mostly as an experiment and practice.

+## Dependencies

+The neural network implementation requires only python and numpy.
+Both python2 and python3 are ok, but numpy must be installed for the corresponding python version.
+Coming: proper packaging and dependency management.

 ## Usage

 Currently just run `python neuralnet.py` The networks trains using some training data, then classifies test data.
 On the command line the testing data outputs are printed.
 The data used can be seen from `main()`.